Catnip (Nepeta cataria) at a glance

 Catnip doesn’t induce a high in humans like it can in cats.
 It tends to have a sedative effect, instead.
 As we mentioned above, some claim it induces a high similar to marijuana when smoked.

 Interestingly, researchers say that nepetalactone is about ten times more effective at repelling mosquitoes than DEET, which is the active ingredient in most insect repellents.
-It was also discovered that catnip repels cockroaches!* Plants aren’t alone in containing nepetalactone; some insects and ants also contain it.
-It’s been speculated that this protects them from other insects.
+It also repels cockroaches.
+Plants aren’t alone in containing nepetalactone; some insects and ants also contain it.
+It is thought it protects them from other insects.

-Rats and mice are also believed to have a strong dislike of catnip and will avoid places where it grows.
+Rats and mice have a strong dislike of catnip and will avoid places where it grows.

-Catnip is most often drunk as a tea to calm an upset stomach or help with sleep when drunk as a tea.
+Catnip can calm an upset stomach or help with sleep when drunk as a tea.